Become an Invaluable Asset in Your Field

 The Bachelor of Science in Information Systems will prepare you for a cutting-edge career working with operating systems, networks, databases, and other key components of information systems.
 You can choose to take classes completely online, or in a mixed-mode format, which includes some in-class coursework.
 A high school diploma is all you need to enroll in the program.

-The BS in Information Systems is accredited by the Computing Accreditation Commission of ABET, making it the only information systems program accredited in Washington state and one of only 40 ABET-accredited information systems programs nationally.
+The BS in Information Systems is accredited by the Computing Accreditation Commission of ABET, making it the only information systems program accredited in Washington state and one of fewer than 50 ABET-accredited information systems programs nationally.
+Additional information about CityU's ABET accreditation can be found on the Student Right to Know page.

 Throughout the Information Systems program, you’ll learn to: